aio-libs/aiojobs/docs/api.rst

       .. versionadded:: 0.2

-   .. attribute:: close_timeout
+   .. attribute:: close_timeout: float | None

       Timeout for waiting for jobs closing, ``0.1`` by default.

-   .. attribute:: active_count
+   .. attribute:: active_count: int

       Count of active (executed) jobs.

-   .. attribute:: pending_count
+   .. attribute:: pending_count: int

       Count of scheduled but not executed yet jobs.

-   .. attribute:: closed
+   .. attribute:: closed: bool

       ``True`` if scheduler is closed (:meth:`close` called).

-   .. py:method:: spawn(coro)
+   .. py:method:: spawn[T](coro: Coroutine[Any, Any, T], name: str | None = None) -> Job
       :async:

       Spawn a new job for execution *coro* coroutine.